Rays vs. Diamondbacks Player Props Betting Odds

 Marte Stats

-- Marte takes a four-game streak with at least one hit into this contest.
-During his last five outings he is batting .316 with three home runs, four walks and eight RBI.
+- Marte takes a five-game streak with at least one hit into this matchup.
+In his last five games he is batting .350 with four home runs, three walks and nine RBI.

 Marte Recent Games